-This trial is an investigator initiated clinical trial which commenced in December 2013.
+This trial is an investigator initiated clinical trial which is expected to commence in 2014.
 The trial is partially funded by the French government and sponsored by Assistance Publique - Hôpitaux de Paris.
 We are providing investigational medicinal product and some financial support.
 This trial is not required by any regulatory authorities for systolic heart failure indications.